 Selected Publications

 Gabriele Hayden, Franklin Sayre, Vicky Steeves, and Tisha Mentnech.
 “Supporting Reproducible Research,” In Open Data, edited by Brianna Marshall.
 Part of Scholarly Communication and Open Culture, an openly-licensed, IMLS-funded book edited by Josh Bolick, Maria Bonn, and Will Cross.
 American College and Rresearch Libraries.
 Forthcoming 2023.
-Post-peer review draft.
+View the Post-peer review draft on google docs.

 Kate Thornhill and Gabriele Hayden.
 “Making File Names for Digital Exhibits.”
 Data Literacy Cookbook, edited by Meryl Brodsky and Kelly Getz.
 American College and Research Libraries.
 2022.
 Post peer-review preprint DOI: 10.7264/ewzj-sh59.